idaholab/moose/python/doc/content/python/peacock.md

 ## Environment

 !style! halign=left
-Adding Peacock to yout PATH will allow you to launch it from your application or `tests`` directory.
+Adding Peacock to your PATH will allow you to launch it from your application or `tests` directory.
 Peacock will search up through the filesystem directory tree until it finds your application, obviating the need to specify your application as an argument, and simplifying Peacock usage.
 !style-end!

 First, we need to discover the absolute path to `peacock` on your machine.
 Assuming that your MOOSE